Flag

 Economy

-Bermuda is a self-governing British Overseas Territory with a GDP of $6.5 billion as of 2019, showing a growth of 0.5 percent.
-The economy is primarily driven by international business and tourism, with the re/insurance industry playing a crucial role in covering significant liabilities in the U.S. Despite growth in sectors like construction and real estate, there were declines in financial services and retail, contributing to an overall inflation rate of 3.1 percent.
+Bermuda is a self-governing British Overseas Territory with a GDP of approximately $6.5 billion, primarily driven by international business and tourism, with the re/insurance industry being a key sector.
+The economy experienced a growth of 0.5% in 2019, although inflation rose by 3.1%, and the largest increases in GDP were noted in construction, health, and real estate, while declines were seen in financial services and retail sectors.

 Floating Section Image